AgapiSim/Knowledge_based-_Systems_for_Bioinformatics/README.md

 * Learning outcome: competence in applying transparent ML to discover knowledge in Life Sciences
 * Focus on so-called Rule-based Modeling (RBM) and Decision Tree-based Modeling (DT)

-Main areas covered and practiced:
+Main areas covered and practiced using R:

 * Clustering
 * Rough-Set Theory